Jazz (wrestler)

-Carlene Denise Moore-Begnaud (born August 27, 1972) is a retired American professional wrestler and manager, better known by her ring name Jazz.
-She is best known for her time at World Wrestling Entertainment (WWE) where she was a two-time WWF/WWE Women's Champion.
+Carlene Denise Moore-Begnaud (born August 27, 1973) is a retired American professional wrestler and manager, better known by her ring name Jazz.
+She is signed to WWE as a trainer at the WWE Performance Center, and was also a two-time WWF/WWE Women's Champion.
 She has also competed for the National Wrestling Alliance, where she held the NWA World Women's Championship for over 900 days.
 She's a producer and the head of women's division for NWA.

 She is also known for her tenure in Extreme Championship Wrestling (ECW), and Impact Wrestling, where she retired from in-ring competition.

 Professional wrestling career

-Early Career (1998-1999)
+Early career (1998–1999)

 Made her debut in wrestling in 1998 working for independent promotions in Kansas and Texas.

 Extreme Championship Wrestling (1999–2000)

 After dropping out of college, Begnaud was approached about starting a career as a professional wrestler and joined a wrestling school in Louisiana.
 She was originally inspired to be a wrestler when she saw Jacqueline Moore perform.
 Begnaud trained with Rod Price for six to eight months, and she later made her professional wrestling debut in a match against Moore.

 Using the name Jazzmine, she later joined Extreme Championship Wrestling as a part of an alliance called the Impact Players, which included wrestlers such as Jason Knight, Lance Storm, and Justin Credible.
 She later began a feud with Jason and defeated him at Heat Wave in 1999.
 She appeared on an intermittent basis before leaving the company before ECW was shut down due to bankruptcy.